 If you do not qualify please see our Support for business page.

 At the current time the Scottish Government have advised that applications can be made up to 31 March 2021.

-Given the uncertainty associated with the pandemic and the fact that Highland could move up or down levels within Scotland’s Strategic Framework, and that grants may be made every four weeks, the Council urges eligible businesses to apply as soon as possible.
+Given the uncertainty associated with the pandemic and the fact that Highland will move down/up levels within Scotland's Strategic Framework, and that grants may be made every four weeks, the Council urges eligible businesses to apply as soon as possible.